flintlib/arb/doc/source/acb_modular.rst

 **acb_modular.h** -- evaluation of modular forms in the complex numbers
 ===============================================================================

-This module provides functions for numerical evaluation of modular forms as well as the closely related Jacobi theta functions (and hopefully in the future also elliptic functions and integrals).
+This module provides methods for numerical evaluation of modular forms, Jacobi theta functions, and elliptic functions.

 In the context of this module, *tau* or `\tau` always denotes an element of the complex upper half-plane